hgwhitfield/what-the-book/docs/README.md

 - The large "What The Book" logo prominently displayed on the homepage serves as a welcoming emblem for book lovers.
 - Clicking on the logo conveniently brings users back to the homepage, ensuring easy navigation and a home base for visitors to return.

+#### Favicon

+- **Website Icon**: A favicon is used to represent the website icon in the browser tab.
+The favicon file, named `favicon.png`, is placed in the root directory of the project.
+It is linked in the HTML head section to ensure it is correctly displayed across all browsers.

 #### Search Bar and Function

 - **Search Bar:** Located at the top of the homepage, the search bar allows users to find books by title, author name, or ISBN.